-Seward Alaska is a unique and bustling small town that is a perfect stop on your Alaska vacation!
-From outdoor adventure in national parks featuring wildlife and glaciers to local art and delicious food, Seward is a wonderful town for visitors and you’ll find plenty of Alaskans visiting too.
+Seward Alaska is a unique and bustling small town that is a perfect stop on your Alaska Itinerary.
+From outdoor adventures featuring wildlife and glaciers to local art and delicious food, Seward is a wonderful town for visitors.
+You’ll find plenty of Alaskans visiting too.
 This article is all about the best things to do in Seward, both free things to do as well as tours and attractions, so you can make the most of your visit.
 I’ll also talk about how to get there and how to see Seward if you’re arriving or departing on a cruise ship.

-Seward is a classic Alaskan town, with mountains, ocean, fishing, glaciers, mountains, hiking, kayaking and more.
-Seward is known for being the beginning of the historic Iditarod trail.
+Seward is also known for being the beginning of the historic Iditarod trail.
 The early Iditarod trail was a dog sled route from Seward to Nome carrying supplies and mail during the winter months in the early 20th century.
 Seward is also known for the tsunami that devastated the town after a massive earthquake known as the Good Friday Earthquake in Southcentral Alaska in March 1964.
-Today, Seward is a busy port town with cruise ships, fishing and many visitors from around the world as well as across Alaska.

 If you have a car, driving to Seward is easy on the unbelievably scenic Seward Highway from Anchorage.
 Seward is 130 miles from Anchorage and driving time is 2.5-3 hours.
 However, I highly recommend giving yourself all day for this spectacular drive, since there are so many amazing things to do before you even get to Seward!